How do I Farkback? (i.e., how do I contact someone at Fark?)

 - Click-to-do something ads: If you have to click to expand an ad, play audio, open a window, etc., those are allowed.

 - Video ads: Video ads without audio are fine.
 At times we've had reports of these slowing down a user's system.
-If this happens to you on a specific ad, report it.
+If this happens to you on a specific ad, report it and we will get it removed.

 - Interstitial ads: An intermediate ad that appears when you click a link that takes you off of Fark to another site.
 We run these very rarely, and when we do, they show up once per day for non-logged-in users.
 If you see one multiple times a day, there's something wrong and you should report it.